Canyoneering near Zion

 What Is Canyoneering?

 It is how you navigate the canyon that makes canyoneering so fun and exciting.
 We use many techniques to make our way through the canyons: rappelling, zip-lining, sliding on rocks, hiking, squeezing through narrow passages, scrambling, wading thru water, and even swimming in some cases.
 Most of the slot canyons we explore are located just outside of Zion National Park, and we have access to canyons that suit all ages, fitness levels, abilities, and desires for adventure.
 We believe canyoneering is a sport for everyone.
+All Ways Adventure is perfect for beginner canyoneering since the sport requires knowledge and skills in navigation and rope work.

 explore slot canyons in Greater Zion